samarsault/ynoteclassic/README.md

 Features
 ----
   - Multi-Level Undo/Redo
-  - Syntax Highlighting, Code Folding, Auto-Indent, Auto-Completion for almost 40 languages with user defined support
+  - Syntax Highlighting, Code Folding, Indentation
+  - Support for more than 40 languages with user defined language support
   - Powerful Search and Replace using Regular Expressions in document and multiple files
-  - Powerful Project Management
   - Clipboard History
   - File Merge and Compare
+  - Code Snippets Support
   - Automatic Encoding Detection with all codepages on the system supported
   - WYSWYIG Printing
+  - Split Screen
   - MDI and SDI
   - Extensible with Plugins, Macros, Color Schemes, Syntax Files, Scripts and much more.